-The cases 5 to 7 complete the case model.
+Cases 5-7 complete the case model.
 Case 5 is the hypothetical case that Robie is not the thief, that there is resemblance, and the Robie does not escape.
 In Case 6, Robie and Foussard are not the thieves, and there is no fight.
 In Case 7, Robie, Foussard and his daughter are not the thieves, and she is not caught in the act.
 Note that the cases are consistent and mutually exclusive.